lambda-dom/trisagion/docs/readme.md

 ### B. 4.
 1. The lax monoidal structure for products.

 As mentioned in [Equivalent description of `Applicative`](#a-2-2-3-equivalent-description-of-applicative), the applicative structure is equivalent to a lax-monoidal structure for the product monoidal structure.
-The corresponding structure for serializers is the same lax-monoidal structure:
+The corresponding structure for serializers is also a lax-monoidal structure:

 ```haskell
 zip :: Monoid m => Serializer m a -> Serializer m b -> Serializer m (a, b)